marcan/blitzloop/docs/INSTALL.md

 # Overview
-The suggested way to get Blitzloop running is to install it in a virtualenv and use and your operating system's packet manager for libraries.
+The suggested way to get Blitzloop running is to install it in a virtualenv and use and your operating system's package manager for libraries.
 If you want to do things your own way, here's a nonexhaustive list of dependencies:

 * Core:
    * Python 3